United-Codes/apexofficeedit-public/Wiki/AOE Server.md

 </termination>
 ```

-### Configuring WOPI Server URL in APEX pages
+### Configuring AOE Server URL in APEX pages

-In the APEX page with WOPI file frame, there is a page item named:
+In the APEX page with AOE file frame, there is a page item named:

-PXX_WOPI_ACTION_URL
+PXX_AOE_ACTION_URL

 The value of this page item should be changed so that it points to the
-WOPI server:
+AOE server:

-http(s)://\<Your server running WOPI \>/browser/a21322665/cool.html
+http(s)://\<Your server running AOE \>/browser/a21322665/cool.html

 or for example